levon003/HealthBlogRec/README.md

 >Zachary Levonian, Matthew Zent, Ngan Nguyen, Matthew McNamara, Loren Terveen, and Svetlana Yarosh.
 2022.
 “Some other poor soul’s problems”: a peer recommendation intervention for health-related social support. arXiv:2209.04973 (September 2022), 58 pages. http://arxiv.org/abs/2209.04973

 The project was started in January 2021, a field study with the system was conducted August - December 2021, and a results write-up was submitted to the CSCW conference in July 2022.
-All development occurred in a private repository hosted [here](https://github.com/umncs-caringbridge/recsys-peer-match).
+All development occurred in a private repository hosted [here](https://github.com/umncs-caringbridge/recsys-peer-match) (git logs [here](/gitlog.txt)).

 ### Code contributors
  - Zachary Levonian <levon003@umn.edu>